Reporter Bob Condotta grades the Seahawks’ 30-24 loss to the Panthers

 Quarterback

 Geno Smith admitted this was not his finest hour, as he threw two interceptions and couldn’t move the team during a second-half stretch in which Seattle punted on three consecutive possessions as the Panthers put the game away.
 Obviously, he gets sort of a pass on the second interception, which came when he thought he had a free play, believing the Panthers had jumped offside.
-But the first interception was just a bad pass, and he just seemed off target more often than in other games this season.
+But the first interception was just a bad pass, and he just seemed off target more often than in any other game this season.
 He finished 21 of 36, a season-low 58.3% completion percentage.
 Still, he was also most of the Seahawks’ offense much of the day when they couldn’t run the ball at all.

 Grade: C-minus